 An official website of the United States government

 The Bureau of Labor Statistics (BLS) first published statistics on paid sick leave as part of the 1979 pilot study on Employee Benefits in Industry and annually publishes the percentage of workers with access, the type of paid leave plan, as well as the number of days provided by length of service.
-This factsheet provides an overview of the sick leave estimates available through the National Compensation Survey (NCS).
+This factsheet provides an overview of the sick leave estimates available through Employee Benefits in the United States.

-In March 2020, 78 percent of civilian workers(1) had access to paid sick leave benefits.
+In March 2025, 82 percent of civilian workers(1) had access to paid sick leave benefits.
 Employees are considered to have access to paid sick leave plans if it is available for their use.
-The average cost to employers was $0.45 per employee hour worked in March 2020(2).

 2016 |